artur-ciocanu/launch.en/help/launch-reference/client-side-information/launch-object-reference.md

 >[!IMPORTANT]
 >
->This function should not be accessed from production code.
+>This function should not be accessed from the production code.
 It is intended only for debugging purposes and will change over time as needed.

 **Sample**

-On your web page running a [!DNL Platform Launch] library, add a snippet of code to your HTML.
-Typically, the code is placed in the `<head>` tag before the `<script>` tag that loads the [!DNL Platform Launch] library.
-This allows the monitor to catch the earliest system events that occur in the [!DNL Platform Launch] library.
+On your web page running a tag library, add a snippet of code to your HTML.
+Typically, the code is inserted into the `<head>` element before the `<script>` element that loads the tag library.
+This allows the monitor to catch the earliest system events that occur in the tag library.
 For example:

 ```html
 <!DOCTYPE html>